Observability¶

 "debug" |

 Minimum log level to capture.
-Default captures all levels. |
+The default captures everything, including debug entries. |

 task_manager = TaskManager(